rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BF: In node, we don't have a proxy object for example so we just need to make sure..

 MM: Just need to head off the term confusion.
-The `WindowProxy` object cannot be modeled with an ES6 Proxy
+The `WindowProxy` object cannot be modeled with an ES6 Proxy.

 BF: Has there been any consideration of job queues?  e.g., the promise realm is shared across realms?